 The trail to Estes Cone is moderately used and in terms of overall difficulty, expect a moderate to strenuous hike.
 A trail exists the entire distance to the summit except for the last 0.6 mile where the maintained trail then morphs into a good climbers path well marked.

 Leave the trailhead (9,400ft) on a wide, well-maintained trail passing a sign-in kiosk in a northwest direction.
-At roughly 0.5 mile, the trail will fork near Alpine Brook.
+At roughly 0.6 mile, the trail will fork near Alpine Brook (there's a picture of the sign in the Red Tape section).

 This junction is marked by a sign on the left side of the trail.
 Take the right hand fork and proceed north on a smaller but good trail.
 At 1.4 miles (0.9 miles from the junction), the Eugina Mine will come into view.
 Inn Brook runs through the mine and area.